(Any views expressed on my website are mine and do not reflect the the views of my employer(s).)

 Rapporteur on a National Academies of Sciences, Engineering, and Medicine workshop proceedings.

-Volunteered at the Yale Leitner Family Planetarium and Observatory, where I presented two shows to the public every week.
-More than 2,500 have attended my shows, which were accessible to children, professors, and everyone in between.
+Volunteered at the Yale Leitner Family Planetarium and Observatory, where I gave two shows to the public every week.
+More than 2,500 have attended my shows, which were aimed at people of all ages, from children to professors and everyone in between.

 Have given two conference talks (see below).